-a) All users of ICT systems are responsible for their own use of technologies, taking appropriate steps to ensure that they use technology safely, responsibly and legally, so that the school is not exposed to risks including virus attacks, compromise of network systems and services, legal issues, and ensuring pupil safety.

-- b) Staff and pupils are aware that all school ICT activity and on-line communications may be monitored, including any personal and private communications made via the school network. - c) All staff are made aware of the school's Social Networking Policy, and sign to show they have read, understood and accept the policy contents. - d) Appropriate additional training is made available to members of the school community.
+- a) All users of ICT systems are responsible for their own use of technologies, taking appropriate steps to ensure that they use technology safely, responsibly and legally, so that the school is not exposed to risks including virus attacks, compromise of network systems and services, legal issues, and ensuring pupil safety. - b) Staff and pupils are aware that all school ICT activity and on-line communications may be monitored, including any personal and private communications made via the school network. - c) All staff are made aware of the Safeguarding Policy, and have read Keeping Children Safe in Education 2021 part 1, and have signed to show they have read, understood and accept the policy contents. - d) Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems. - e) Appropriate additional training is made available to members of the school community.
 This will cover: - i.
-School Workforce training for all e-safeguarding procedures and the consequences of inappropriate practice; - ii.
-School Workforce training in responsible approaches to data on mobile devices, communicating online and procedures when using multimedia digital content such as photographs, videos and podcasts in terms of permission seeking, taking, storage and retention according to the school's GDPR compliance guidance; - iii.
-An e-safety curriculum for pupils referenced in schemes of work and programmes of study.
-The programme could include the responsible use of web and communication technologies both inside and outside school and risks related to cyber-bullying; - iv.
+School Workforce training for all e-safeguarding procedures and the consequences of inappropriate practice; - School Workforce training in responsible approaches to data on mobile devices, communicating online and procedures when using multimedia digital content such as photographs, videos and podcasts in terms of permission seeking, taking, storage and retention according to the school's GDPR compliance guidance; - An e-safety curriculum for pupils referenced in schemes of work and programmes of study.
+The programme includes the responsible use of web and communication technologies both inside and outside school and risks related to cyber-bullying; - iv.
 Regular review of the AUP with children, staff and governors; - v.
 ICT non-teaching staff training related to how ICT can enhance teaching and learning. - vi.
 Material from organisations like ChildNet, ThinkUKnow, CEOP and It's Learning (Netmedia) may be useful in addressing training needs. - e) The school has a working Acceptable Use Policy (AUP) based on all the agreed procedures for e-security and e-safety and covering ICT usage by all sectors of the school community.
-This policy will be subject to annual review by the governing body. - f) Parents are made aware of the requirements of the AUP (e.g. through newsletters, through the school prospectus).
+This policy will be subject to annual review by the governing body. - f) Parents are made aware of the requirements of the AUP (e.g. through newsletters, through the school prospectus). - g) Pupils may be provided with a school-owned device during a pandemic, so they can access Remote Learning.
+Parents sign to acknowledge their responsibilities with regard to e-Safety, and are provided with information on how to keep their child safe.
+All school-owned devices come with protection.